 Fishing for Catfish

-All about catfish fishing and catfish baits.
+All about catfish tactics and baits.

-Catfish is a broad category covering many species.
+Catfish is a broad category covering multiple species.
 Adults range in size from less than a pound to hundreds of pounds.
 They can be found in all types of water including ponds, streams, lakes and rivers.
 There are even species which spend a limited amount of time on dry land.

 Prefers slightly stained to murky water with mild current and sand or rock bottom.
 Ideal water temperature: 65° to 90°

 Channel cats can be caught most any time of year except in extreme cold water conditions.
 The best time of year tends to be spring and fall followed by summer and lastly winter.
 They favor crawfish and small fish, so look for them at varying depths where there is rock or gravel that attracts the crawfish or other forms of cover that attracts baitfish and other small fish.
 In the warmer summer months they can be found in areas with moss, which they feed on.

 Prefers streams or large bodies of slightly stained to murky water with moderate current and hard bottom.
 Ideal water temperature: 75° to 84°

 Flatheads are caught primarily on bait like live shiners and chubs and only occasionally on cut or prepared baits.
 They are the second largest of the catfishes and lie in cover of submerged logs or other large structures.
 Prime fishing time for catching them is after dark.

 Found primarily in large river systems with deep current and swift channels.
 Ideal water temperature: 68° to 80°

 Look for these big blues on major rivers or in impoundments fed by large tributaries.
 They feed on fish frogs, mollusks, crayfish and large invertebrates.
 They find food more by use of their keen sense of smell.
 Look for them to be hiding in hollowed out logs or undercuts in structures.
 Use anything from live shiners to cut bait and stink baits to catch these big blue cats.